marc-h-lambert/RVGA/README.md

 This is the companion code for the paper \[1\].
 Please cite this paper if you use this code.

 ## Installation
 The code is available in python using the standard library.
-We depends on the "scipy" library for optimization, we use the scipy powell method to compute the implicit scheme and the l-bfgs method to compute the maximum posterior for Laplace approximation.
+We depends on the "scipy" library for optimization, we use the scipy powell method to compute the implicit scheme and the l-bfgs method to compute the scipy maximum posterior for Laplace approximation.
 If not available on your distribution, you may install scipy following https://www.scipy.org/install.html.

 ## python files
 The source of the library "Kalman Machine" which implement the assesed algorithms is available in python [here][0].
 To test this library on an exemple case, run [TestKalmanMachine][1].
 To reproduce the results of the paper run [PaperResults][2].